akora/akora-dev-blog-astro-citrus/src/content/post/multi-tier-home-lab-naming-conventions.md

 ### Iteration two: Non-abbreviated subdomain names

-More human readable names, but still not overwhelmingly long.
+More human-readable names, but still not overwhelmingly long.

 | Service | URL |
 |---------|-----|